anekar/Job_Skills/README.md

 4.Tidying data

 # Exploratory Data Analysis
-In this phase of the project the goal is to explore the dataframe in order to expprt insights and decision making results.
+In this phase of the project the goal is to explore the dataframe in order to discover insights and decision making results.
+To discover these insights boxplots, histograms, barplots etc.